Welcome to Voicecraft.Network | APPLICATIONS OPEN -see below

 "Its rawness is what I appreciate most.
 Yes, there is a certain level of structure, but it always has a very organic feel.
 There is lots of space for each member to 'show up' in their own unique way." - Andy Renwick

 "It’s been a thrill to witness the emergence of a collective voice between the people who participate.
-We each have our piece to hold, a shared desire to express it, and a shared orientation that allows us to play in a way that feels… important.

 "Voicecraft has helped me to become more playful with my voice, more willing to let it develop, rather than staying silent unless I’m sure I can drop the perfect phrase with the exact meaning I wish to convey (it doesn't work like that, anyway!).